Extensions and Suspensions

 Applications must be made using the form GSO.17.
 You will need to specify the exact term(s) you require suspension for, and must have the support of your supervisor and college.
 Students are allowed to apply for a maximum of six terms suspension in total.
 However, you may only apply for a maximum of three terms at any one time.

-Students wishing to apply for a suspension of status for Maternity, Paternity or Adoption Leave will need to complete form GSO.17b.
-Please refer to the University’s Student Maternity, Paternity and Adoption leave Policy for further information and guidance.
+Students wishing to apply for a suspension of status for Maternity, Paternity or Adoption Leave will need to complete form form GSO.17b.
+Please refer to Your Rights and Responsibilities for further information and guidance.

 What happens when I return from a suspension?